 History of Art: Creation to Contemporary is an art history, appreciation, and activity course for students in grades two through six.
 The course teaches about representative artwork from 32 art movements.
 Lessons are presented in chronological order with a focus on western culture and Christianity rather than the entire world.
 The goal is to give students a framework for understanding the different art movements in relation to their historical and cultural settings along with an introduction to selected artworks and artists.
 The 32 identified art movements in this course are sometimes historical or cultural periods (e.g., prehistoric, Greek, Byzantine, and Celtic) and sometimes more closely associated with a recognized art movement (e.g., Golden Dutch Age, American realism, impressionism, and cubism).
 Christian art is featured frequently, even showing up in the lesson on pop art.

-History of Art dovetails with Veritas Press’s history program, using similar color-coded strips at the tops of the flashcards and workbook pages to show the period of history.
-Veritas Press’s history courses for grades two through six each use a different set of 32 illustrated flashcards that highlight key people and events that form the backbone of the historical period studied each year.
-So there are five sets of history flashcards.
-History of Art has only one set of 32 flashcards covering the entire span of history.
-You can spread the study of art history over the five years it takes to cover the history.
+History of Art works fine as a stand-alone, one-year course, but it dovetails with Veritas Press’s history program fpr grades two through six, using similar color-coded strips at the tops of the flashcards and workbook pages to show the period of history.
+Veritas Press’s history courses each use a different set of 32 illustrated flashcards that highlight key people and events of the historical period studied each year.
+So while there are five sets of history flashcards, History of Art has only one set of 32 flashcards covering the entire span of history.
+You can spread the study of art over the five years it takes to cover the history cards.
 In the History of Art workbook, the introductory page for each art movement has a list of the corresponding history flashcards (with dates) for the time period, and the art card(s) are listed among the history cards to show where they fit chronologically.
-This makes it easy to pull in the art history cards (and lessons) over the five-year study of history.
-On the other hand, History of Art works fine as a stand-alone, one-year course.
+This makes it easy to pull in the art history cards (and lessons) during the five-year study of history.

 Many parents are concerned about nudity in art, and a few nude images are included here.
-However, they are carefully selected and presented to be less revealing than in other art history courses.
+However, they are carefully selected and presented to be less revealing than in some other art history courses.

 Veritas Press sells the flashcards and workbook individually, but you might want to get their Art History 2-6: You Teach Kit that includes both items plus a PDF book with scripted lesson plans written for homeschooling parents.